Explore the Budget

 • Revenues, Presentations, and Feedback

 Early in the calendar year, real estate property assessments are finalized and the revenue outlook is evaluated.
-The Board of Supervisors decides what tax rates to advertise and holds a work session to review the projected revenues for the upcoming year.
+The Board of Supervisors decides which tax rates to advertise and holds a work session to review the projected revenues for the upcoming year.
 Also, during this time, the School Board approves the school division's operating and capital budgets.
-The County Administrator will present the proposed budget during a work session with the Board of Supervisors followed by a round of community meetings to review and discuss the plan.
+The County Administrator will present the proposed budget during a work session with the Board of Supervisors followed by a round of community meetings to review and discuss the plan as well as gather citizen input.
 In late March, the Board of Supervisors holds public hearings related to the budget.
-New for FY2023, the county will hold hybrid community meetings for citizen input on the proposed budget.
-Meetings will be held in the public meeting room and will also be live-streamed on the county's Facebook page, YouTube, and broadcast on the county's television station, WCCT (Comcast Channel 98, Verizon channel 28).

 • Budget Adoption, Fiscal Year-End

 Per County code, the Board of Supervisors must adopt the CIP and Budget before May 1.
-The Board of Supervisors held a public meeting on April 6, 2022, and unanimously adopted the FY2023 Budget.
+The Board of Supervisors held a public meeting on April 5, 2023, and unanimously adopted the FY2024 Budget.
 Closing out the prior year culminates with year-end projections and final adjustments to be approved by the Board of Supervisors.

 Current Budget Documents